 In the context of long term care for the elderly, these loans are often used to make a home more accessible for frail individuals, perhaps to accommodate a wheelchair or re-do a bathroom with handrails and a seated shower or walk in tub.
 They can also be used to build an accessory apartment that would enable an elderly relative to live on the property of their adult children or caregivers.

 As these loans are made by private lenders, most eligibility requirements are specific to the lender and the market in which the loan is provided.
-However, HUD does mandate that to qualify the borrower must either own the property or have a lease that extends 6 months beyond the loan repayment date.
+However, HUD does mandate that to qualify the borrower must either own the property or have a lease that extends six months beyond the loan repayment date.

 Consumers can borrow up to $25,000 for improvements to a single family home.
-Residents of multi-family units, such as apartment building borrow up to $12,000.
-The loan can be used to pay for any improvement to the safety, livability or utility of the property.
+Residents of multi-family units, such as an apartment building, may borrow up to $12,000.
+The loan can be used to pay for any improvement to the safety, livability, or utility of the property.